Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Where does the Annapurna Base Camp trek start and end?

 The trek commonly starts from Nayapul, Ghandruk, or Kimche, accessible from Pokhara.
-It ends at Annapurna Base Camp (4,130m) and returns via the same or an alternate route like Jhinu Danda (hot springs).
+It ends at Annapurna Base Camp (4,130m) and returns via the same Route or an alternate route, such as Jhinu Danda (hot springs).

 Planning a Trip to Nepal?
 Make an Inquiry